Useful Links and Resources for Faculty

 University-Wide Accessibility Projects

-CUNY Assistive Technology (CATS)
+CUNY Assistive Technology SERVICES (CATS)

 The CUNY Assistive Technology (CATS) Project is funded through the auspices of the Council on Student Disability Issues (COSDI) and is based at Queensborough Community College.
 The CATS team of assistive technology specialists provides a wide range of support services and tools to CUNY campuses ensuring consistent and state of the art assistive technology throughout the University, such as: